Speed of light: Astronomical measurements

 Aberration of light: light from a distant source appears to be from a different location for a moving telescope due to the finite speed of light.

 Another method is to use the aberration of light, discovered and explained by James Bradley in the 18th century.
 This effect results from the vector addition of the velocity of light arriving from a distant source (such as a star) and the velocity of its observer (see diagram on the right).
 A moving observer thus sees the light coming from a slightly different direction and consequently sees the source at a position shifted from its original position.
 Since the direction of the Earth's velocity changes continuously as the Earth orbits the Sun, this effect causes the apparent position of stars to move around.
 From the angular difference in the position of stars (maximally 20.5 arcseconds) it is possible to express the speed of light in terms of the Earth's velocity around the Sun, which with the known length of a year can be converted to the time needed to travel from the Sun to the Earth.
 In 1729, Bradley used this method to derive that light travelled 10,210 times faster than the Earth in its orbit (the modern figure is 10,066 times faster) or, equivalently, that it would take light 8 minutes 12 seconds to travel from the Sun to the Earth.

 Astronomical unit

 Historically the speed of light was used together with timing measurements to determine a value for the astronomical unit (AU).
-It was redefined in 2012 as exactly 149597870700 m.
+The astronomical unit was redefined in 2012 as exactly 149597870700 m.
 This redefinition is analogous to that of the metre and likewise has the effect of fixing the speed of light to an exact value in astronomical units per second (via the exact speed of light in metres per second).